guzzilar/code-review/README.md

   3. To gain more point, you have to help review others, 1 point per pull request

-    example 1: Mr. A ask Mr. B to review his pull request, Mr. A has to pay 1 point to Mr. B _simulation_
+    **example 1**: Mr. A ask Mr. B to review his pull request, Mr. A has to pay 1 point to Mr. B _simulation_
     ```json
     {